 Ten first-year nursing students received scholarships as part of the Georgia State University/Grady Health System partnership.
-The first class of Grady Scholars came from various personal and educational backgrounds but all desired to begin their careers at Grady Hospital.
+The first class of Grady Scholars came from various personal and educational backgrounds but all desired to begin their careers at Grady.
 The students shared their interest in nursing, future goals, specialties and Georgia State’s role in preparing them for their nursing careers.
 The fall 2022 Grady Scholars are Sasha Assad, Jordan Harrison, Rodnecia Jones, Mahnoor Khurshid, Jenet Lopai, Julie Lee, Angelica Smith, Fnu Tanvi, Jalen Wilmont and Leilani Yates.

 What made you interested in a career in nursing?

 “I was inspired to pursue a career in nursing, being that my mom and sister are both in the healthcare field as registered nurses.
 I look for a career that will keep me on my toes and ensure endless learning; nursing is just that!”

 “As a child, I found myself constantly in the hospital.
 During these times, I instantly found myself in awe of the medical field and all it had to offer.
 I was interested in the knowledge and skills you would gain, but most of all, I fell in love with the safety and reassurance nursing gave others.”